Youth Survival Manifesto

 The first responsibility of the new social leadership will be to rapidly cool the planet to maintain a livable environment.
 The most critical measure is SRM to reflect solar radiation.
 This should be implemented on a multilateral basis if possible, but unilateral action may well be necessary.

-Although the environmental risks associated with SRM are real and serious, they must be assessed in the context of our threatened future.
-Conventional discussions ignore this threat and thus falsify the assessment.
+We acknowledge that the environmental risks associated with SRM are real and serious.
+However, these risks must be assessed in the context of our threatened future.
+Conventional discussions typically ignore this threat and thus falsify the assessment.
 In our view a rational mix of SRM measures must be implemented as quickly as is technically feasible while minimizing the potential damage to humankind and nature.

 DEMAND #3: Transform ecocidal economies